robertorosero/pyhtonmig/Doc/library/unittest.rst

       >>> main(module='test_module', exit=False)

-   The ``failfast``, ``catchbreak`` and ``buffer`` parameters have the same effect as the `failfast, catch and buffer command line options`_.
+   The ``failfast``, ``catchbreak`` and ``buffer`` parameters have the same effect as the `failfast, catch and buffer command-line options`_.

    Calling ``main`` actually returns an instance of the ``TestProgram`` class.
    This stores the result of the tests run as the ``result`` attribute.